-LD 9804-Dissertation Writing and Research
+LD 9803-Dissertation Proposal Writing and Research

-Ph.D. candidates will complete their research and submit chapters of their dissertation to their Dissertation Chair.
+Faculty Mentors will now be considered Dissertation Chairs.
+Ph.D.
+Candidates will complete their research and submit Chapter Four (Findings) and Chapter Five (Implications) of their dissertation to their Dissertation Chair.
 Students will enroll in this class each semester until a completed dissertation is ready for submission and defense.
+Such a determination is the sole discretion of the Dissertation Chair.
 Subsequent enrollments will be charged 3 credit hours per semester.
-Once approved for this course, doctoral students are required to register for it each subsequent semester until their chair approves them to register for LD 9805.
+Once approved for this course, doctoral students are required to register for it each subsequent semester until their Dissertation Chair approves them to register for LD9804.
 Students will be required to pay tuition and technology fees each semester up to and including their defense.

-LD 9805-Dissertation Defense
+LD 9804-Dissertation Review, Edits, and Defense

-Students will defend their dissertation and make their dissertation available for public access.
+Working with their Dissertation Chair and Committee, students will make revisions and edits to the Dissertation.
+Students will defend their dissertation before the Dissertation Committee and, upon approval, make their dissertation available for public access.